 You can take all of those reasons and toss them out the window when you buy travel insurance because it costs just a small percentage of the cost of your cruise to purchase trip insurance.
 It can also save you a lot of heartache and grief if the unexpected does happen.

-trip insurance and evacuation providers are Travel Guard
+trip insurance and evacuation providers is Travel Guard

 Unlike other evacuation services, Medjet Assist lets you decide which hospital will be your final destination.
 Plus, there’s no medical necessity clause.
 If you are hospitalized, we'll be there for you — regardless of the nature of your illness or injury.